 While road salt is critical for safe driving conditions, it can really do a number on your equipment and vehicles.
 Repeated exposure to salt can cause rust and corrosion.
 The open underbodies of most vehicles are most susceptible.
 If ice and snow build up, they can harm your coil springs, muffler, and exhaust systems.

-Following are 22 pressure washing tips we have for operating your pressure cleaner during the frigid winter months.
+So, here are 22 pressure washing tips that we have for operating your pressure cleaner during the frigid winter months.

 - Protect your pressure washer: Frozen water in a pump expands.
 As we discussed in our previous blog, it’s important to store your pressure washer in a warm and dry place.
 This protects the fluid, lines, and fittings on your pressure washing machine.
 Prepare ahead so you don’t damage your pressure washer pump.

 - Aim for indoors: Whenever possible, try to clean your vehicles indoors, insulated and away from freezing conditions.
 If you already have a dedicated wash bay, this will be easy.
 However, at McHenry, we can also design permanent or temporary wash bays for your building.
 We provide friendly on-site installation for all the equipment we sell.
 Contact us today to learn more.

 - Avoid the shade: If you do have to pressure wash your vehicles outside, try to do so in bright sunlight.
 Why?
 Direct lights heat surfaces and makes them much easier and faster to clean.
 Ditch the shade and find a sunny spot.